-Users can control aspects of their own account privacy and security.
-The main things a user can do regarding their account privacy and security are:
+The Privacy and Security section allows users to control various aspects of their own account's privacy and security.
+The main things a user can do with their account privacy and security are:

-Despite this freedom, ultimately you have most of the control over a user's account security settings.
+Despite this freedom, ultimately you have the majority of control over your user's account security settings.

 Read below to learn how a user can set their password and connect their Frontegg user account to popular multi-factor authenticator applications